m-shames/portfolio/projects/solitary-confinement/README.md

 # Solitary Confinement Research Repo

-This repo provides information about and documentation from select research I've conducted related to Solitary Confinement.
+This repository provides information about and documentation from select research I've conducted related to solitary confinement, with a focus on New York State corrections policy, litigation support, and quantitative analysis.

 ## Navigation